yonrasgg/TechNomadiX/_posts/2024-07-01-principles-agile-explained.md

 The key to frequent delivery lies in breaking down features into smaller, manageable pieces that can be completed and tested within each iteration.
 This agile practice aligns well with **DevOps principles** that emphasize **continuous integration and delivery**.

-- **Sub-point A**: Small, functional releases help mitigate risks by making incremental progress and avoiding large-scale failures.
+- Small, functional releases help mitigate risks by making incremental progress and avoiding large-scale failures.
-- **Sub-point B**: Real-time user interactions provide a concrete measure of project success rather than relying on abstract documents or reports.
+- Real-time user interactions provide a concrete measure of project success rather than relying on abstract documents or reports.

 *[Reference: Continuous Delivery in Agile Frameworks](https://codefresh.io/learn/continuous-delivery/what-is-continuous-delivery-in-agile-and-creating-a-cd-culture/)*